Protester who Trump called an 'anarchist' on Twitter says he was just trying to help out - Local News 8

 “I only had given the money because they had stated that they would be willing to help, but they didn’t have money,” he added.
 “Before they left (I asked them) to help me build a barricade.”

-Eric Stonewall, 22, was also at the protest.
+Eric Stoneman, 22, was also at the protest.
 He saw Caraway there.

-“As soon as I saw him identified as a person of interest, I was frustrated,” Stonewall told CNN.
-While the two don’t know each other personally, Stonewall said they interacted briefly at the protest.
+“As soon as I saw him identified as a person of interest, I was frustrated,” Stoneman told CNN.
+While the two don’t know each other personally, Stoneman said they interacted briefly at the protest.

 “In terms of what I saw, honestly more than anything he was helpful and respectful.
 He came up to me and some other people saying that we need to help others get more cover with loose boards and trash cans,” he said.
 “Someone tried to empty out a trash can, but he said, ‘Grab the empty ones.
 We’re not trying to make a mess.'”

-Note: Correction: An earlier version of this story gave the wrong last name of the 22-year-old who observed Nathan Caraway at the protest.
-He is Eric Stoneman.